 If you’ll be at home on Halloween handing out candy, try to avoid the temptation of the treats you’re giving out.
-One way to do this is by purchasing candy you personally don’t care for, but having a tray of healthy snacks out to munch on instead also can help.
+One way to do this is by purchasing candy you don’t care for, but having a tray of healthy snacks out to munch on instead can also help.

 Ditch the Candy

-Sure, you don’t want to be the house that gives out raisins or a toothbrush on Halloween, but there are other non-sugary items you can give out that kids will enjoy, and parents will appreciate.
-Here are some ideas:
+Sure, you don’t want to be the house that gives out raisins or a toothbrush on Halloween, but there are other non-sugary items you can give out that kids will enjoy and parents will appreciate.
+Here are some healthy Halloween gifting ideas:

 - Glow sticks